Chocolate Cherry Bundt Cake

 Instructions

-5. While the cake cools, make the chocolate fudge frosting.
+- While the cake cools, make the chocolate fudge frosting.
 Mix together the sugar, cocoa powder, milk, and cherry juice in a large heavy-bottomed saucepan.
 Cook over medium heat until the mixture reaches a hard boil.
 Boil for 2 minutes, then remove from heat and stir in the butter and vanilla extract.
-Beat the frosting with a spoon until thick and smooth and the color lightens to a medium brown.
+Allow the frosting to cool to room temperature, then beat the frosting with a spoon until thick and smooth and the color lightens to a medium brown.

 Notes